Macarthur FC: 2023–present

+In the 2023–24 AFC Cup, Macarthur was drawn in Group F alongside Myanmar club Shan United, Philippines club Dynamic Herb Cebu and Cambodian club Phnom Penh Crown Macarthur won their first ever match in AFC competition on 21 September 2023 after defeating Shan United 3–0 in Yangon.
+In the next match of the AFC Cup, Macarthur recorded their highest win in the tournament after thrashing 8–2 against Dynamic Herb Cebu at home.
+Macarthur went on to qualified to the Zonal semi-finals after qualifying as group leaders.
+In the Zonal semi-finals, Macarthur faced off against Malaysian club Sabah at home defeating them 3–0 and facing against Central Coast Mariners in the ASEAN Zonal final felled to a defeat in extra time to the opponents.

+On 29 September 2024, Macarthur won their second Australia Cup in the 2024 edition beating Melbourne Victory 1–0 with Marin Jakoliš scoring the only goal in the final.
+This qualified Maracrthur to the 2025–26 AFC Champions League Two, in which tournament they progressed through the group stage, but were eliminated after a two-legged tie against Bangkok United in the round of 16.

 Colours and badge

 The logo designed by Twosome Creative, and depicts a black and gold ochre bull which is contained in a crest where the inner border is black and the outer gold ochre with the club's name written in the aforementioned colours above the bull and three federation stars at the bottom.
 The bull makes reference to the region where a runaway herd of cattle was discovered in its past.
 The federation stars symbolise the soccer community in Australia, the National Premier Leagues and the A-League.
 The logo features mainly black and white with the addition of gold ochre to highlight the Dharawal heritage of the area.